Table of Contents

 Due to the importance of the butter, and people’s different tastes, this substitution may need to be amended both in amounts and which product you use until you find one that makes them taste nice for you.

 Margarine – Make sure you pick a margarine that specifies that it is vegan-friendly or dairy-free, and this is the closest you will come to real butter.
-Rather than being made with milk or animal fat, a vegan margarine will be made purely from vegetable fats.
-Margarine is a common baking staple in a lot of homes, even those that do not follow a vegan diet.
+Rather than being made with milk or animal fat, vegan margarine will be made purely from vegetable fats.
+Margarine is an everyday baking staple in a lot of homes, even those that do not follow a vegan diet.
 It is a good butter substitute that tastes remarkably similar to the real thing and acts in the same way.
 Margarine will provide moisture to your croissants and aid with those all-important layers.

-Vegan Butter – This is guaranteed to not contain any animal products, and can also taste great when baking.
-Ingredients within these such as coconut or rapeseed will ensure you have that buttery texture you need without the need to exploit animals.
+Vegan Butter – This is guaranteed not to contain any animal products and can also taste great when baking.
+Ingredients within these, such as coconut or rapeseed, will ensure you have that buttery texture you need without the need to exploit animals.

 Cocoa Butter – Using cocoa butter will give your croissants a chocolatey edge.
-This can make them perfect if you want a vegan chocolate fix, or for children who are on a specialist, dairy-free diet.
-The cocoa butter will work the same way as the other butters, but there is no escaping the taste change here.
+This can make them perfect if you want a vegan chocolate fix or for children who are on a specialist, dairy-free diet.
+The cocoa butter will work the same way as the other butter, but there is no escaping the taste change here.
 Only use cocoa butter if you’re happy to (or trying to) make chocolate croissants.

 Croissants, and pastry in general, do not have to be reserved purely for those who ingest animal products.
-You may find that you cannot buy them in-store, but the ingredients to make them yourself should be fairly easy to come by.
+You may find that you cannot buy them in-store, but the ingredients to make them yourself should be pretty easy to come by.